OctopusDeploy/docs/docs/administration/private-cloud-migration/index.md

 Octopus tentacles can be configured in either listening or polling mode.

-Listening tentacles have an open network port that the Octopus server uses to establish in inbound connection to in order to initiate a deployment.
-Listening tentacles rely on the certificate presented by the Octopus server to trust in bound connections.
-This means listening tentacles must re-register with new Octopus instances to trust the inbound connections.
+Listening tentacles expose an open network port that the Octopus server uses to establish in inbound connection to in order to initiate a deployment.
+Listening tentacles rely on the certificate presented by the Octopus server to trust inbound connections.
+This means listening tentacles must re-register with fresh Octopus instances in order to trust the inbound connections, while Octopus instances configured against a restored database retain the certificates and can establish connections to listening tentacles.

 Polling tentacles establish an outbound connect to the Octopus server to poll it for any pending deployments.
 Polling tentacles can be configured to poll multiple Octopus instances, allowing a single polling tentacle to be shared by many Octopus instances.